Conditions: Salivary Gland Tumors

 squamous cell carcinoma

 Squamous cell carcinoma is a common type of cancer of the skin or lining of the mouth or throat.
-When squamous cell carcinoma is present in a salivary gland, it usually has gotten there by spread from a cancer starting in the skin, mouth, or throat, and then spreading to a lymph node within the salivary gland.
+When squamous cell carcinoma is present in a salivary gland, it has spread from a primary site elsewhere, usually from the nearby skin, but potentially also from the mouth, or throat, and then spreading to a lymph node within the salivary gland.

 adenoid cystic carcinoma